shadymo2291/product-preview-card-component-solution/README.md

 ### Continued development

-I want to learn more about responsive websites and how to use hover effect
+I want to learn more about responsive websites and how to use the hover effect

 ### Useful resources